RaymiiOrg/c_ookieclicker/README.md

 ## CookieNumber

 Class which allows storing of a large number (score, prices, inventory amount).
-Currently a typedef alias to Boosts multiprecision cpp_int.
+Currently a typedef alias to Boosts multiprecision `cpp_dec_float`.

 Supports printing in format used by other incremental games.
   - Example: `1000000000000000000000` becomes `1 sextillion`.
   - Example: `21341831944003682716936974836612280224172215802627435299099076055022090949593824685640853139456777002501904985670414671748540291630152113086259344562839841917575524836560787544358350755299402239335813148535474932165751` becomes `21xx`.

-The printing method is quite inefficient.
-It consists of multiple if statements.
+Look at the `CookieNumberPrinter` class how I print in the incremental / idle game style.

-## CookieFloater
+## CookieInt

-typedef to a Boost multiprecision cpp_dec_float_100.
-Used in the store for price increase calculation.
-Why are the other large numbers not floaters as well?
-It is weird with printing on the console.
+typedef to a Boost multiprecision `cpp_int`.
+Same as CookieNumber, I used it before I figured out how to use the float correctly with the CookieNumberPrinter to get the idle game style.

 ## Inventory